This (old) post originally appeared on the website of Infi, the company I co-founded in 2003.

 The movement of the (color) particles in the fluid is described by a very simular equation:

 Hereby the change of the density field of particles ρ is given in terms of the transportation of the density by the fluid (the first term on the right), a diffusion term and a last term of external added density S (from external sources).

 To solve both equations I use the algorithm presented by Jos Stam in his article Real-Time Fluid Dynamics for Games (2003).
 In this article the vector field u and the density field ρ are represented by two matrices: a fluid-matrix and a density-matrix.
-The elements of this matrices have the value of the corresponding fields at the position of the center of the element.
-So element (1,0) in the fluid-matrix has the value of (1.5, 0.5) in the vectorfield u.
-The algorithm presented by Jos Stam gives us a nice (and simple) numerical solution of how this two matrices evolve in time, using the two equations given above.
+The elements of this matrices have the value of the corresponding fields at the position of the centre of the element.
+So element (1,0) in the fluid-matrix has the value of (1.5, 0.5) in the vector field u.
+The algorithm presented by Jos Stam gives us a nice (and simple) numerical solution of how these two matrices evolve over time, using the two equations given above.

 - I made two changes in his algorithm.
-The first is that my density-field is 3-dimensional, corresponding with the colors red, green and blue.
+The first is that my density-field is 3-dimensional, corresponding with the colours red, green and blue.

 - The second (big) change I made to the original algorithm is that I ignore the diffusion terms in both equations completely, by stating nu and kappa are equal to zero.
-This is of course a big ommisision which will make the solution of the algorithm probably not fysical correct (or believable) anymore.
+This is, of course, a big omission which will make the solution of the algorithm probably not physical correct (or believable) anymore.
 However: the result is still looking good and it simplifies the computations a lot which gives the application a nice speedup (and that was what I was looking for ;-)).

 Each cycle in the algorithm consist of two steps, evolving the matrix describing the fields in time:

 - Add forces/velocity.
 When painting on the canvas using a single finger, density is “added” to the density-matrix.
 If you use two or more fingers, a force is added to the fluid-matrix in the direction of the movement of your fingers.